Young Sociologist of the Year

 - Students who wish to participate must submit the essay to their teacher

-- This essay can be a piece of work that has already been completed by the students as part of the coursework for the Politics and Society programme or A Level Sociology curriculum.
+- This essay can be a piece of work that has already been completed as part of your coursework for the Politics and Society programme or A Level Sociology curriculum.

-- The essay could also be a piece of work that will be relevant to the student’s citizenship project focusing on one of the following topics:
+- The essay could also be a piece of work that will be relevant to the Leaving Cert citizenship project focusing on one of the following topics:

 Strand 1: Power and decision-making

 • Topic 1 Power and decision-making in school

 • Topic 2 Power and decision-making at national and European level